webexpress-framework/WebExpress/doc/development_guide.md

 ```

 ### Resources
-Resources are typically assets that can come in various forms, such as images, videos, documents, or other files.
-They serve
+Resources are typically assets that can come in various forms, such as images, videos, documents,
-to provide and support content and functionalities within an application.
+or other files.
+They serve to provide and support content and functionalities within an application.
+The example below demonstrates how to implement a resource:

 ```csharp
 [Segment("E")]